mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 image_preview: "/assets/most_overlooked_r_package.jpg"

 ---
 If you are looking to learn about **the most useful R package that can help you get through a data science job interview AND you don't know it yet**, you've come to the right place, my friend!
+Here's what's in store for you today:

-And, if you want a job in data science, I'm going to show you **how _THIS_ R package can help you get through an interview with 5 lines of code.**
+1. If you want a job in data science, I'm going to show you **how _THIS_ R package can help you get through an interview with 5 lines of code.**

-Plus, as a **BONUS I'm going to share 3 other R packages** that can help get you the skills to get a data science job using R in finance and time series.
+2. As a **BONUS I'm going to share 3 other R packages** that can help get you the skills to get a data science job in lucrative fields like finance and time series.

-But, I'm going to have **some _fun_ today too** (I'll tell you why in a second)!
+Plus, you and I are going to have **some _fun_ today too** (I'll tell you why in a second)!

 So buckle up and get ready for some fun along the way.

 # What's _this_ fun that Matt speaks of?